A data room checklist is a sometimes-overlooked component of the M&A journey.

 Incomplete or improper due diligence is actually one of the major culprits when it comes to deal failure.

-You will certainly not be able to go through this whole checklist in a single day, and that’s OK.
+You will certainly not be able to go through this whole data room template checklist in a single day, and that’s OK.

 In fact, due diligence is an ongoing, complex and time consuming process.